VadCLIP: Adapting Vision-Language Models for Weakly Supervised Video Anomaly Detection: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{n} recent years, weakly supervised video anomaly detection (WSVAD, VAD) has received growing concerns due to its broad application prospects, for instance, with the aid of WSVAD, it is more convenient to develop more powerful intelligent video surveillance systems and video content review systems.
+In recent years, weakly supervised video anomaly detection (WSVAD, VAD) has received growing concerns due to its broad application prospects.
+For instance, with the aid of WSVAD, it is convenient to develop more powerful intelligent video surveillance systems and video content review systems.
 In WSVAD, the anomaly detector is expected to generate frame-level anomaly confidences with only video-level annotations provided.
-The majority of current research in this field follows a systematic process, wherein the initial step is to extract frame-level features using pre-trained visual models, e.g., C3D\cite{tran2015learning, sultani2018real}, I3D\cite{carreira2017quo, wu2020not}, and ViT\cite{dosovitskiy2020image, li2022self}, followed by feeding these features into multiple instance learning (MIL) based binary classifiers for the purpose of model training, and the final step is to detect abnormal events with the predicted anomaly confidence.
+The majority of current research in this field follows a systematic process, wherein the initial step is to extract frame-level features using pre-trained visual models, e.g., C3D~\cite{tran2015learning, sultani2018real}, I3D~\cite{carreira2017quo, wu2020not}, and ViT~\cite{dosovitskiy2020image, li2022self}, followed by feeding these features into multiple instance learning (MIL) based binary classifiers for the purpose of model training, and the final step is to detect abnormal events based on predicted anomaly confidences.
 Despite their simple schemes and promising results, such a classification-based paradigm fails to take full advantage of cross-modal relationships, e.g, vision-language associations.

-During the past two years, we have witnessed great progress in the development of vision-language pre-training (VLP) models\cite{kim2021vilt, jia2021scaling, wang2021simvlm, chen2023vlp}, e.g., CLIP\cite{radford2021learning}, for learning more generalized visual representations with semantic concepts.
+During the past two years, we have witnessed great progress in the development of vision-language pre-training (VLP) models~\cite{kim2021vilt, jia2021scaling, wang2021simvlm, chen2023vlp}, e.g., CLIP~\cite{radford2021learning}, for learning more generalized visual representations with semantic concepts.
 The main idea of CLIP is to align images and texts by contrastive learning, that is, pull together images and matched textual descriptions while pushing away unmatched pairs in the joint embedding space.
 Thanks to hundreds of million noisy image-text pairs crawled from the web, such models pre-trained at a large scale really demonstrate their strong representation learning as well as associations between vision and language.
-In view of the breakthrough performance of CLIP, recently, building task-specific models on top of CLIP is becoming emerging research topics and applied to a broad range of vision tasks, e.g., image classification\cite{zhou2022learning}, object detection\cite{zhou2022detecting}, semantic segmentation\cite{zhou2022zegclip, rao2022denseclip}, video retrieval\cite{xu2021videoclip}, etc. Without any doubt, these models achieve unprecedented performance.
+In view of the breakthrough performance of CLIP, recently, building task-specific models on top of CLIP is becoming emerging research topics and applied to a broad range of vision tasks, and these models achieve unprecedented performance.